MAPA seeks input on transit plan

 MAPA’s Board of Directors voted to release the Coordinated Transit Plan for public comment at its monthly meeting Thursday, Aug.
 25. The public comment period runs through Sept.
 26.

-The plan is a guiding document for human service and transit providers in the Omaha-Council Bluffs region, which includes all of Sarpy County.
-Covered service providers include Metro Transit as well as the Cities of Bellevue, Papillion and La Vista/Ralston.
+The plan is a guiding document for human service and transit providers in the Omaha-Council Bluffs region, which includes a portion of Pottawattamie County including Council Bluffs, Carter Lake, Crescent and McClelland.
+Covered service providers include Metro Transit, SWITA and the City of Council Bluffs.

 People are also reading…